What is Long-Term Care?

 You have come to the right place.

-We first start by asking several detailed health and financial questions to determine eligibility and suitability.
+We first start by asking many detailed health and financial questions to determine eligibility and suitability.
 If appropriate, we would set up a quick meeting using our unique screen-sharing technology.
 You will see my computer screen, although I won't see you.
-This way, I can ask these important questions and explain how the policies work, including the federal/state partnership information, tax incentives, and more.
+This way, I can ask theseimportant questions and explain how the policies work, including the federal/state partnership information, tax incentives, and more.

 You will be able and encouraged to ask questions as well.
-This way, appropriate recommendations can be made based on your specific situation, so you have something to think about as you decide.
+This way, appropriate recommendations can be made based on your specific situation, so you have something specific to consider.

 Remember, each insurance company sets its pricing, which must be approved by your state's Department of Insurance.
 No insurance agent can "give you a deal."
 Premiums are also affected by your age, health, family history, amount of benefits purchased, and other factors.

 Premiums can vary well over 100% between companies for the same benefits.
-This is why working with a specialist who represents the major insurance companies is so helpful in saving you money.
+This is why working with a specialist who represents the major insurance companies helps save you money.

 Read a more detailed explanation of the application process by clicking here.